michael-wall/restrict-access-saml-login/README.md

 - This 'proof of concept' is designed for the scenario of preventing users with Administrator or other privileged Roles from logging into specific node(s) in a Liferay DXP implementation that has 'public' and 'private' nodes.
 - The implementation is a custom OSGi module containing a LifecycleAction OSGi component that will check a SAML users Regular Roles and Site Roles in Liferay and determine whether a forced logout should be triggered for the user.
 - It is specifically designed for use with SAML SSO where Liferay is the SAML SP using the out of the box SAML SP implementation.
 If the user has not logged in with out of the box Liferay SAML SP then it will not do anything.
+- If a user is logged out by the component, a standard Liferay 'danger toast' with the message 'You are not permitted to login to this node.
+Please login to the Admin node instead.' will be displayed in the bottom right of the screen after the logout redirection completes.

 ## Performed Checks ##
 - Based on the setup it will force a logout in the following scenarios for a SAML SSO user: